Abcodia is a company engaged in the validation and discover of molecular biomarkers linked to age related diseases.

 Tower Bridge Health & Fitness Club was acquired by Third Space in 2014.
 The sale generated an attractive return for the Albion funds and the founders.

 The company provides learning technology solutions to schools in the UK and Australia.
 Albion exited its investment in September 2015.

 Albion have successfully exited its investment in Vivacta Limited, a medical diagnostic company developing proprietary sensors and readers for rapid, point-of-care (PoC) testing.

 Our care home at the site of the old Sandford St Martin’s School near Wareham is due to open in the summer of 2017.
 The home will provide luxury facilities for 64 residents and will include a café, library, cinema room, hairdressing salon, a dedicated activities room, a variety of lounges and secure garden space.

 Workshare provides document collaboration software that enables business professionals to accurately create and control high-value content more efficiently.

 More than 1.8 million professionals in 70 countries utilise Workshare solutions to increase productivity and safeguard their confidential information, ultimately securing their intellectual property, customer relationships and business reputations.

-Xceleron pioneered the use of AMS analysis in pre-clinical and clinical development.
-AMS analysis provides critical human metabolism data at an early stage in the development process.
+Xceleron has pioneered the use of AMS analysis in pre-clinical and clinical development.
+AMS is the world's most sensitive analytical instrument and can provide critical human metabolism data at an early stage in the development process.
 The bulk of the operations are now run out of Maryland, US.
-Albion exited Xceleron in January 2017
+Xceleron was sold to Pharmaron in January 2017.